openkim-hackathons/ElasticConstants__TD_000000000000_000/README.rst

 ``elastic-constants-isothermal-npt`` OpenKIM Properties: https://openkim.org/properties.

-The code also computes the distance from the obtained elasticity tensor to the nearest isotropic tensor using.
+The code also computes the distance from the obtained elasticity tensor to the nearest isotropic tensor.
 This provides a measure of the anisotropy of the crystal.
 Note that this calculation can fail if the elasticity tensor is not positive definite.